Gluu

 Now Superfos has one common standard and for recurring work.
 This means that all processes, instructions, roles, and tasks are managed and displayed in a common format.
 Having this has made it much easier to standardise work and ensure ongoing improvement.
 It has also given employees one place to go when they are looking for information about how to do a certain job.

-Their next steps with digitalisation
+Their next steps with process digitalisation

 Now that the production line itself has gone through digitalisation, they are continuing with the rest of the factory.
 This is about managing all tasks according to standardised processes so that they proceed with digitalising all the activities from receiving orders, to the production setup and all the way to delivery at the customer’s warehouse.